 There were five men who somehow survived the massacre.

 In all 642 people lost their lives in Oradour-sur-Glane that day.

 Though World War II has more than its fair share of atrocities, the maddening, eye-watering part about Oradour-sur-Glane is that there seemed to be no reason for the massacre.

-There was no mention by the Nazis about Jews hiding in the town, making it likely that the SS did not know of the refugees.
+There was no mention by the Nazis about Jews hiding in the town, making it likely that the SS did not know of the four hiding refugees.

 In the end, having a reason for the massacre will not change the outcome for the people who once lived in this quiet farming village in west-central France.

-What struck me the most, as I wandered through the wrecked village that is frozen in time, was the tragic irony of a memorial inside the church that all of the villagers would have known well.
+What struck me the most, as I wandered through this wrecked village frozen in time, trying to understand what happened at Oradour-sur-Glane, was the tragic irony of a memorial inside the church that all of the villagers would have known well.

 While it was an intense and difficult day, I am glad that I visited this village that serves as a memorial to the atrocities of war and to the evil of the Nazi Regime.

 It is our duty to remember.
 It is our responsibility to never forget.